 The Inter-Cultural Association of Greater Victoria (ICA) helps immigrants and refugees meet their social, cultural, and economic goals.
 Comprised of dedicated staff and volunteers, ICA provides language instruction, support finding housing and employment and a range of other services.
 In addition, ICA actively engages our community to strengthen connections between immigrants and those born in Canada.
 Through our work, we build a strong, diverse, and vibrant community.
 ICA is a welcoming, passionate, and energetic organization that has had a positive impact in the Greater Victoria region for nearly 50 years.

-Job description: Provides resettlement assistance services (including housing support) to Government-Assisted Refugees (GARs) under the Resettlement Assistance Program (RAP) as prescribed by the Department of Immigration, Refugees and Citizenship (formerly known as Citizenship and Immigration Canada (CIC)).
+Provides resettlement assistance services (including housing support) to Government-Assisted Refugees (GARs) under the Resettlement Assistance Program (RAP) as prescribed by Immigration, Refugees and Citizenship Canada.
 Delivers immediate and essential RAP support services and facilitates client transitions from RAP to settlement services.
 Serves all individuals, including BIPOC, LGBTQ2+ and Indigenous, and those with diverse abilities.
 Works in close cooperation with the RAP Coordinator and RAP Manager.
 Reports to the RAP Manager.

 Minimum Grade 12 Diploma (Undergraduate Degree preferred) in related discipline on settlement/ resettlement/refugee related themes, family law, immigration and refugee studies, social work, intercultural studies, child and youth care or combination of education, training, and experience.

 Direct experience with settlement/resettlement/refugee service delivery and case management.